ahicks92/fastnet/specification.md

 - Infer a packet sequence number and reliable packet sequence number, if required.

 - If the packet's sequence number comes-before the ignore number, send an ack and otherwise ignore the packet.
-We have already received this packet and the ack was lost.
+We have already received this packet and the ack was lost on the way to the sender.

 - Verify that the packet's checksum matches the packet's contents.
 If it doesn't, ignore the packet.